Non-ridge-chordal complexes whose clique complex has shellable Alexander dual: Introduction

 \begin{maintheorem} For any $k \geq 2$ there is a constructible $2$-dimensional complex $\Delta_k$ that is not ridge-chordal, such that the Alexander dual of $\operatorname{Cl}(\Delta_k)$ is pure $(5k-2)$-dimensional, shellable, and even $4$-decomposable. \end{maintheorem}

-Theorem \ref{main} provides an interesting class of complexes that are $4$- but not $0$-decomposable (cf.~Remark~\ref{bigfarapproach}) in arbitrarily high dimension.
+Theorem \ref{main} provides a non-trivial class of complexes that are $4$- but not $0$-decomposable (cf.~Remark~\ref{bigfarapproach}) in arbitrarily high dimension.
 This infinite family does not disprove Simon's conjecture, because the shelling of the Alexander dual of $\operatorname{Cl}(\Delta_k)$, which is $(5k-2)$-dimensional on $5k+2$ vertices, does extend to a shelling of the $(5k-2)$-skeleton of the $(5k+1)$-simplex, as we will see in Remark \ref{nocontro}.